The 8 Best Walking Shoes of 2025: Staff Picks

 Stability

 You’ll likely spend a lot of time in these walking shoes, so it’s important to have the right level of lateral support for your needs.
 This means the shoe is less likey to bend or twist beneath your feet, which could cause injuries.
-Most shoes built for a specific activity, such as road running (like the Brooks Ghost 16 and Topo Athletic Phantom 3), trail running or hiking (like the Merrell Moab Speed 2 and Altra Lone Peak 9 Waterproof), will have support built into the construction, but there are varying levels.
+Most shoes built for a specific activity, such as road running (like the Brooks Ghost 17, Topo Athletic Phantom 4 and VEJA Condor 3), trail running or hiking (like the Merrell Moab Speed 2 and Altra Lone Peak 9 Waterproof), will have support built into the construction, but there are varying levels.

 For example, some road- or trail-running shoes may have guide rails built into the shoe to curb pronation—the sideways motion of your foot as it propels you forward—whereas hiking footwear typically gets most of its support from the midsole and the wider base.